IBM-Cloud/docs/support/index.md

   * Go to [dW Answers](https://developer.ibm.com/answers/smart-spaces/12/bluemix.html){: new_window} to ask questions about the {{site.data.keyword.Bluemix_notm}} offering, and about getting started instructions.
   * In China, go to [IBM developerWorks China Developer Centers](https://developer.ibm.com/cn_answers/bluemix/){: new_window} to ask questions.

-You can also ask a question in Stack Overflow directly from the Account and Support widget by completing the following steps:
+You can also ask a question in Stack Overflow directly from the Support widget by completing the following steps:
-  1. From the Account and Support widget, click **Get help**.
+  1. From the Support widget, click **Get help**.
   2. On the page that is displayed, type your question in the search field to find answers.
   3. If the expected answer is not returned, click **POST TO STACK OVERFLOW** to post your question.